sydbox/sydbox-1/README.md

 #### Miscellaneous commands
 - `lock`: Lock magic commands.
-After calling this none of the `sandbox` commands will work.
-You don't need to call this, see `exec_lock`.
+After calling this none of the »sandbox` commands will work.
+You don«t need to call this, see `exec_lock`.
 - `exec_lock`: Lock magic commands upon `execve()`.
 - `wait_eldest`: By default, sydbox waits for all traced processes